dprint/dprint/website/blog/dprint-rewritten-in-rust.md

 ## Performance

-Dprint is the fastest code formatter for TypeScript, JSON, and Markdown code that I know of.
+dprint is the fastest code formatter for TypeScript, JSON, and Markdown code that I know of.

 For example, [Deno](https://deno.land/) recently switched from prettier to dprint for their internal code formatting and TypeScript, JSON, and Markdown formatting time dropped from **14.7s** to **2.2s** on my machine.